The name on your passport or other travel document should be the same as the name on your birth certificate or Canadian citizenship certificate.

 Caution to travellers about changing your name on a passport

-- some countries may not let you in; and
+- countries not letting you in

-- some travel companies may not let you board.
+- travel companies not letting you board

 - Date Modified: